Training Outcomes Within Your Budget!

 Supervisory computers serve as the central control hub of the SCADA system, where operators monitor processes, analyse data, and issue commands.
 These computers have specialised software to communicate with remote devices and collect real-time data.

 RTUs or PLCs are deployed in the field to interface with sensors, actuators, and other devices.
 They collect data from these devices and transmit it to the supervisory computers for processing.
-RTUs are typically used in remote locations where wired communication may not be feasible, while PLCs are more common in industrial settings with structured wiring systems.
+Industrial Control Systems use RTUs in remote locations where wired communication may not be feasible, while PLCs are more common in industrial settings with structured wiring systems.

 The communication infrastructure facilitates data exchange between the supervisory computers and remote devices.
 This infrastructure may include wired Ethernet, serial communication (RS-232/RS-485), radio frequency (RF), and cellular networks.